 Step 1: Assess your compliance risk

-You have the roadmap so now what do you do?
-To begin, you must first assess your compliance risk, both for your company and your mobile employees.
-Ask yourself the following questions to identify if you have an equity non-compliance issue due to a mobile workforce:
+Now that you have the roadmap, what's the next step?
+When you begin this process, you must first assess your compliance risk, both for your company and your mobile employees.
+To help you identify if you have an equity non-compliance issue due to a mobile workforce, ask yourself:

-If the answer is yes to any of these questions, you may have a tax withholding issue and should work to ensure you are following the rules for equity awards in the jurisdiction(s) where your employees have been working over the life of the awards.
+If you answer "yes" to any of these categories, you may have a tax withholding issue and should work to ensure you are following the rules for equity awards in the jurisdiction(s) where your employees have been working over the life of the awards.

 It is equally important that your employees understand where they may have individual tax filing and payment requirements.
 Communication with your employees is key in keeping them safe, compliant, and happy so you can maintain stock remuneration as a valuable incentive.